Duplicate Field

 - Select the source field -- the column you want to duplicate.

-- Enter a new field name for the copy.
+- Enter a new field name for the duplicate.
 Use a naming convention that makes the relationship clear, such as appending "_Clean", "_Match", or "_Normalized" to the original name.

 Best Practices

-- Place Copy Field nodes at the beginning of your workflow, before any transformation nodes.
-This ensures the copy contains the original, unmodified values.
+- Place Duplicate Field nodes at the beginning of your workflow, before any transformation nodes.
+This ensures the duplicate contains the original, unmodified values.

 - Use consistent naming conventions.
-If you copy multiple fields, use the same suffix pattern (e.g., "FirstName_Clean", "LastName_Clean", "Address_Clean") so copied fields are easy to identify.
+If you copy multiple fields, use the same suffix pattern (e.g., "FirstName_Clean", "LastName_Clean", "Address_Clean") so duplicated fields are easy to identify.

-- Copy before aggressive transformations.
-Operations like Remove Non-Alphanumeric, Remove Letters, or Remove Numbers are highly destructive and should almost always be applied to copies rather than original fields.
+- Duplicate before aggressive transformations.
+Operations like Remove Non-Alphanumeric, Remove Letters, or Remove Numbers are highly destructive and should almost always be applied to duplicate fields rather than original fields.

 - Apply subsequent transformations to the copy.
-After creating the copy, make sure your downstream nodes target the copied field name, not the original.
+After creating the copy, make sure your downstream nodes target the duplicated field name, not the original.

 Some transformations are non-destructive or minimally destructive, and copying may not be needed: